Cheating in bridge: Request that Jean Besse refused, 1954

 The French were to play the Americans at the 1954 international contest but since it was a European-based championship, France was entitled to add two non-French players to their team; they chose Karl Schneider of Austria and Jean Besse of Switzerland.

 Before the match, Schneider told Besse, "You know, we've got to help each other."
 Besse knew exactly what that meant and refused indignantly.

-— Alan Truscott, The New York Times Bridge Book (2002), page 138.